-Once an online marketer begins to think about podcasting as part of their marketing mix, they will often get nervous about it.
-The reason is often because they have so many unanswered questions.
+Once online marketer begins to think about podcasting as part of their marketing mix, they will often get nervous about it.
+The reason is often that they have so many unanswered questions.

 Here are some of the most commonly asked questions about podcasting.
 This should help you decide whether or not it is right for your business.